Ayesh/pdo-subclass-mysql/README.md

 ```

 This polyfill adds class-constants to `PdoMysql` class to match all of the `PDO::MYSQL_` constants.
 For example, `PDO::MYSQL_ATTR_SSL_CERT` is identical to `PdoMysql::ATTR_SSL_CERT`.

+### Features not implemented

+ - `PDO::connect`: This method cannot be polyfilled because it's an existing PHP class that user-land PHP classes cannot modify.
+ - `PdoMysql::getWarningCount`: This method is not implemented in the polfyill.

 ## Contributions